derekpankaew/IDEX-Market-Making-Bot/README.md

 USE AT YOUR OWN RISK - THIS BOT SOMETIMES MAKES MONEY, AND SOMETIMES LOSES MONEY.
 YOU ARE 100% RESPONSIBLE FOR YOUR OWN DECISIONS AND ACTIONS.
 THIS CODE IS PRESENTED AS IS, WITH NO WARRANTIES WHATSOEVER.

 IDEX is a decentralized server and requires a private key for trading.
-Managing security is up to you.
+Obviously, storing a private key on a node server has its own risks, and managing that security is up to you.
 I'd recommend using this as a starting point to customize your own code and strategies.
 As always, never run code you don't fully understand.

 # How it Works